ash2d/wildlife-tools/docs/index.md

     - Matching method: LightGlue, More efficient LoFTR
 - **New Feature:** Introduced WildFusion, calibrated score fusion for high-accuracy animal reidentification.
 Added calibration methods.
 - **Bug Fixes:** Resolved issues with knn and ranking inference methods and many more.
+- **Improved Robustness:** `ImageDataset` now checks for missing or corrupt files and raises informative errors.

 ## Installation